 AGM (active game management)

-An invitation to address a land/wildlife manager‘s AGM gave an opportunity to explore the room with an online quiz in advance.
-It also enabled them to air unspoken aspirations within 50 responses (“we’ve never done this before”) which could help inform ‘honest broker’ [social] science research for better partnerships.
+Being invited to address a Scottish wildlife manager‘s AGM gave me an opportunity to explore some topics in advance.
+I designed a wide-ranging online quiz in advance which enabled contributors to air unspoken aspirations; there were 50 responses – “we’ve never done this [a quiz] before” – which can help inform ‘honest broker’ conversations towards building trust now for future partnerships.

 London centric

-A trip to the bright lights enables the harvesting of broad-church thinking across a range of value-judgement laden environmental issues.
-Thoughts on nature advocacy, countryside access (less walking poles, more connection to land), traditional landownership all expose tensions between ideology and pragmatism, which in turn provide evidence to find better ways to creatively unpack and frame environmental and rural issues.
-The same applies to my visit to Oxford for both the Farming Conferences in January 2025.
+A trip to the bright lights of London enables more environmental themed discussions than you might expect.
+Thoughts on nature advocacy, countryside access (more about connection to land, less about walking poles), and changes within traditional landownership all expose tensions between ideology and pragmatism.
+This in turn provides evidence to find better ways to creatively unpack and frame environmental and rural issues – the same applied to my visit to Oxford for both the Farming Conferences in January 2025.

 Riverscapes

-Hosting a farming panel at an activist-heavy river summit aired topics beyond those many just want to talk about.
-Pollution is a big issue but so is water abstraction and imported water via fruit.
-Another summit set for this year (click the pic for details).
+Hosting a farming panel at a campaigner-dominated river summit enabled topics to be discussed beyond those subjects many just want to talk about.
+Pollution is a big issue but so is water abstraction and importing water via fruit.
+Another summit is set to return again this year (click the pic below for details).

 Irish thinking

-What do you get when filling spaces full of tree planters, ecologists, foresters, farmers, and nature protagonists at an inclusive conference and summer school on the west coast of Ireland ?
+What do you get when filling difference spaces with tree planters, ecologists, foresters, farmers, and nature protagonists at an inclusive conference and summer school on the west coast of Ireland ?

 See link above and click the pics for more outcomes.